This morning we received info from the official PKP email that informs us about the security issue found on OJS 3.X (before 3.3.0-5).

 The security issue was found from the third-party script, to be precise from the Plupload script.

 The Plupload is used by OJS (before 3.3.0-5) for handling the upload process.
-This is have been discussed on the library GitHub page which can be found here:
+This is have been discussed on the library GitHub page which:

 This is the preview of the broadcast that we have received :